Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-3/protocol/07-nullifiers.md

 ## Reputation nullifiers

-* Reputation nullifiers are used to prevent users from double spending the reputation if an action requires users to spend reputation.
+* Prevent users from double spending reputation
-* If a reputation nullifier is seen before, then the second reputation proof is recognized invalid.
+* If a reputation nullifier has been seen before, the second reputation proof will not be valid.
-* Nullifier of a reputation spent is computed by
+* Nullifier of a reputation spent is computed by:

 ```typescript
 hash(